Cjreynol-zz/pygame-boilerplate/README.md

 Better gravity and movement, kind of weird jumping

 ### Version 6
 Even better gravity and jumping, platforms, collectable items

+### Version 7
+Multiple animations for the same sprite